 3. Community Support

 Both Cisco and FireEye's security products are mature offerings with sizable customer bases across the globe.
-Community support and resources are therefore plentiful: FireEye maintains its own community portal while Cisco's Communities and Support Forums hold a wealth of support and experiential knowledge.
+Community support and resources are therefore plentiful: FireEye maintains its own community portal while Cisco's Community holds a wealth of support and experiential knowledge.
 Additionally, a plethora of 3rd party-maintained community websites exist to find solutions for more unique issues.

 4. Release Rate

 Both vendors' solutions are continually updated and patched—this is not surprising given the sheer number of installations across the globe.
 That said, Cisco is arguably at the mercy of larger market forces than FireEye when it comes to releases and product viability.
 For example, customers using the popular Cisco PIX Security Appliances were advised to migrate to the Cisco ASA 5500 Series, as the former is no longer supported.

 5. Pricing and Support